Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 The “AI bubble” narrative is fuelled by market concentration, capex intensity, and ROI timing, and those are valid pressure points.
 (Sky News)

-But the counterweight is now undeniable: mass adoption, fast-forming revenue, and measurable productivity uplift.
+But the counterweight is now undeniable: mass adoption, fast-forming revenue, and measurable productivity uplift thanks to new technology.
 This looks like a platform buildout (cloud/mobile-style), not an empty speculative loop.
 (TechCrunch)

 My POV: automation will move revenue, reallocate labour, and expand economic capacity.
 The question is not “does AI work?”—it's “who captures the surplus, and how fast?”
 (IMF)